Jonesy167/Linux-Update-Script/README.md

-# Linux-Update-Script, Requires root privileges to run.
-Updates then performs distibution upgrade.
-Script fixes missing dependancies and then removes obsolete packages, finally it clears cache.
+# Linux-Update-Script.
+Updates then performs distibution upgrade, fixes missing dependancies and then removes obsolete packages, finally it clears cache.